 - Defending an ICC arbitration brought by a counterparty to a technology licensing agreement against a Fortune 10 technology company.
 Governed by Delaware law, the dispute involves the development of cutting-edge mobile phone technology and a claim of unpaid royalties

 Liz is recognised in leading legal directories.
-The Legal 500 describes her as “the real deal at the elite level of intellectual analysis and experience”, and Who’s Who Legal notes that she is “a wise and hugely knowledgeable lawyer with excellent written advocacy skills”.
+The Legal 500 describes her as “the real deal at the elite level of intellectual analysis and experience”, who provides “excellent, timely advice, demonstrating a thorough understanding of the business”, and Who’s Who Legal notes that she is “a wise and hugely knowledgeable lawyer with excellent written advocacy skills”.
 She is also ranked in Chambers.

-Liz is a member of the Law360 2021 International Arbitration Editorial Advisory Board, the Advisory Board of the Institute for Transnational Arbitration, and the North American Users’ Council of the LCIA.
+Liz is a member of the International Bar Association, the Advisory Board of the Institute for Transnational Arbitration, and the North American Users’ Council of the LCIA.

 “The real deal at the elite level of intellectual analysis and experience”